 Parameter Description User interface Factory setting Device tag Shows name of measuring point.
 Max.
 32 characters, such as letters, numbers or special characters (e.g. @, %, /).
 Prosonic Flow Serial number Shows the serial number of the measuring device.
 Max.
-11-digit character string comprising letters and numbers. - Firmware version Shows the device firmware version installed.
-Character string in the format xx.yy.zz - Device name Shows the name of the transmitter.
+11-digit character string comprising letters and numbers. - Firmware version Shows the device firmware version installed. ed.
+Character string in the format - xx.yy.zz Device name Shows the name of the transmitter.
 The name can be found on the nameplate of the transmitter.
-Prosonic Flow 300 -

-Parameter Description User interface Factory setting Order code Shows the device order code.
+Prosonic Flow 500 - Order code Shows the device order code.
 The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field.
 Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - Extended order code 2 Shows the 2nd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - Extended order code 3 Shows the 3rd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - ENP version Shows the version of the electronic nameplate (ENP).
-Character string 2.02.00
+Character string 2.02.00 Device revision Shows the device revision with which the device is registered with the HART Communication Foundation. n the 2-digit hexadecimal number 1 Device ID Shows the device ID for identifying the device in a HART network.
+6-digit hexadecimal number - Device type Shows the device type with which the measuring device is registered with the HART Communication Foundation.
+2-digit hexadecimal number 0x3B (for Prosonic Flow 300/500) Manufacturer ID Shows the manufacturer ID device is registered with the HART Communication Foundation.
+2-digit hexadecimal number 0x11 (for Endress+Hauser)

-12.14 Firmware history
+12.13 Firmware history

-Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 08.2019 01.00.zz Option 76 Original firmware Operating Instructions BA01835D/06/EN/01.19
+Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 08.2019 01.00.zz Option 78 Original firmware Operating Instructions BA01836D/06/EN/01.19

-- It is possible to flash the firmware to the current version or the previous version using the service interface. - For the compatibility of the firmware version with the previous version, the installed device description files and operating tools, observe the information about the device in the "Manufacturer's information" document. - The manufacturer's information is available: - \blacksquare In the Download Area of the Endress+Hauser web site: www.endress.com \to Downloads - Specify the following details: - Text search: Manufacturer's information - Media type: Documentation Technical Documentation
+- It is possible to flash the firmware to the current version or the previous version using the service interface. - For the compatibility of the firmware version with the previous version, the installed device description files and operating tools, observe the information about the device in the "Manufacturer's information" document. - The manufacturer's information is available: - In the Download Area of the Endress+Hauser web site: www.endress.com → Downloads - Specify the following details: - Text search: Manufacturer's information - Media type: Documentation Technical Documentation